 Blanket Stories: Talking Stick, Works Progress, Steward was created by Portland-based artist Marie Watt for the Museum’s 2016 exhibition Art for a Nation: Inspiration from the Great Depression.
 In the spirit of the Works Progress Administration (WPA), the Museum commissioned Watt to create two sculptures for the exhibition: one from wood and one from blankets.

-Honeysuckle, Juniper and Tumbleweed are a family of porcupines who live at the museum.
+Juniper and Tumbleweed are sibling porcupines who live at the Museum.
 Tumbleweed is a male porcupine who stars in our summer Desert Dwellers program.
-His mother, Honeysuckle, and his sister, Juniper, are females housed together in our natural habitat exhibit located in the Schnitzer Entrance Hall, just inside the Museum doors.
+His sister, Juniper, also makes appearances in our natural habitat exhibit located in the Schnitzer Entrance Hall, just inside the Museum doors.

 Meet some creatures of the High Desert in our Desertarium.
 Despite harsh conditions, the High Desert is teeming with life.
 Lizards, snakes and tortoises are well equipped for the dry climate and sandy soil, and where there’s water, there are turtles, frogs, salamanders and many species of fish.

 By Hand Through Memory will take you through the little known journey of the Plateau Indian Nations as they traveled from reservation confinement to the 21st century.
 This immersive exhibit highlights the experiences of Nez Perce, Umatilla, Warm Springs, Yakama, Spokane and Colville people.